serenayj/nlp_lab/content/_index.md

       title: Openings
       subtitle:
       text: |
          As the first NLP research lab at CU-Anschutz, we are currently seeking passionate individuals eager to make a significant impact on NLP and AI in health, with openings available for Postdoctoral Researchers, PhD Students, Data Scientists, and Research Interns.
 If you are interested in being part of us, **apply here**: [link](https://forms.gle/DWRmJ86RERBgqqVz9)!
+      image:
+          filename: lab_people_0905.jpg

     design:
       columns: '1'